laninsky/non_active_repos/README.md

 Using the boot0-boot499 files, you can then repeat your bootstrapping on these high-graded loci following along with the steps at: https://github.com/laninsky/UCE_processing_steps

+In addition, you might be interested in doing the same thing for a concatenated run of RAxML/exabayes on your complete/incomplete data.
+To do this, you can use the following code to move the nexus files for your 'less informative' loci (based on the remove_list.txt file you made) to another subfolder.
+After doing this, you can carry on at Step8A of https://github.com/laninsky/UCE_processing_steps to generate your new RAxML files.

 #This pipeline wouldn't be possible without: